Fashioned From Nature – ReviewJuly 11, 2018

 Fashioned From Nature

 It is startling and quite revolting how many fashion objects involving dead animal parts can be displayed together in one room.
 Right off the bat we have a corset, umbrella and riding crop made with whalebone, and fans and accessories made with ivory from elephants, tortoiseshell and mother of pearl, which is the inside of a type of mollusc shell.
-A little display shows how silk is made from silk moths, and a historical silk court dress is decorated not only with actual ermine tails, but the fabric design features ribbons decorated with ermine tails, too.
+A little display in the Fashioned From Nature exhibition shows how silk is made from silk moths, and a historical silk court dress is decorated not only with actual ermine tails, but the fabric design features ribbons decorated with ermine tails, too.
 Ermine is a kind of stoat (in case you didn’t know, one is stuffed in a display case behind the dress).
 Their use in clothing was very expensive, because ermine are small, therefore prestigious.
 On this dress, I can count at least twenty ermine tail tips.

 While we generally shy away from wearing fur now, silk is still highly desirable and in production.
 Perhaps because it comes from an insect, not a mammal, we generally try not to think about where it came from.
-The V&A shows us several beautifully embroidered silk items whose design is inspired by the natural world.
+The V&A Fashioned From Nature exhibition shows us several beautifully embroidered silk items whose design is inspired by the natural world.
 A French18th century man’s waistcoat stands out, delicately embroidered with macaque monkeys.
 The craftsperson probably never saw a real monkey, but a fascination with natural history in the period lead to exotic animals becoming motifs alongside more familiar european flora and fauna.
 A bed hanging uses immaculately embroidered caterpillars punctuated with snails and butterflies to create a grid enclosing fruits and flowers.
 Fragments of peacock feathers were used to make the insects iridescent.

 Fashioned from nature – birds